Overland Park’s small-town vibes provide an authentic experience—with easy access to the perks of big city KC.

 If craft beer piques your interest, check out Brew Lab for private brewing lessons and public classes, plus ingredients, equipment and more.
 Then practice your swing at Topgolf or skydive inside at iFly.
 There's also the Johnson County Arts & Heritage Center, where visitors can enjoy live theatrical performances, explore the Johnson County Museum and other great activities.

 Visit the Museum at Prairiefire, one of the area’s crown architectural and artistic jewels, for extinct encounters with the likes of the monstrous T-Rex, plus plenty other immersive experiences.
-The New Theatre Restaurant serves audiences great cuisine and memorable, star-studded shows while you can catch a new flick at the historic Rio Theatre.
+The New Theatre Restaurant serves audiences great cuisine and memorable, star-studded shows.
 Pay your respects at both the 9/11 Memorial—which includes a steel beam pulled from the wreckage of the World Trade Center towers—and the Korean War Veterans Memorial, two moving tributes less than five minutes from one another.

 Where to Shop